cpauloh/semmd/skos/README.md

 For the last two approaches, the sample vocabulary file entitled "tnd_template_0002.ttl" can be used as a starting point.
 It contains sample individuals for each of the three classes:  tnd:TermAndDefinition, tnd:DefinitionSource, and tnd:RightsStatement.

-For the definition's term, the skos:prefLabel should be all lower-case with words seperated using spaces.
+For the definition's term, the range of skos:prefLabel should be all lower-case with words seperated using spaces.
 Proper nouns should be capitalized.

 Examples:
 * skos:prefLabel "Young's modulus"